cristianferrarig/coolstrap/coolstrap-gen/readme.md

 ### Create a new Project

-    ➜ coolstrap new HelloWorld
+    ➜ coolstrap project new HelloWorld

 ### Create your views

-    ➜ coolstrap s list Developers commiters
+    ➜ coolstrap view s list Developers commiters
-    ➜ coolstrap s list Developers watchers
+    ➜ coolstrap view s list Developers watchers

-  When the view is created you must to include the generated partial in views/index.html.haml.
+## Run it, et voilà

-  Then, to show the view you just have to call the section with something like this in your views/_home.haml:
+    ➜ coolstrap r # or coolstrap server

-    %a{"href" => "#commiters", "data-target" => "section"}
+  This command will run an instance of middleman server, since is middleman you can also start the server with 'middleman server' command

 ### Create your tabbars & toolbars